JetBrains/resharper-presentation-assistant/readme.md

 ## Features

 * Displays invoked ReSharper actions, showing any shortcuts.
 Defaults to Visual Studio keymap, showing the IntelliJ shortcut if it's different.
 (Visual Studio commands will be added in a future version.)
+* Displays shortcuts for Visual Studio commands where possible.
+This means, displays the command and shortcuts if it's visible in the main menu.
+Any other commands (toolbar buttons in tool windows, for example) are not currently shown.
 * Shows multiple invocations of a shortcut.
 * Supports Visual Studio's Light and Dark themes.